 I don't want sex anymore!
 Getting Unstuck with Shadeen Francis

-Today's guest is Shadeen Francis - a licensed psychotherapist, graduate professor, and author that specializes in sex therapy and social justice.
+Today's guest is Shadeen Francis (she/her) - a licensed psychotherapist, graduate professor, and author that specializes in sex therapy and social justice.

 In the first of 2 parts with Shadeen, Cyndi jumps right in with a listener quandary for Shadeen about a couple who have lost their erotic traction.
 One says she doesn't enjoy sex with him anymore and tells the Erotic Philosophers that sex has become a chore!
 No matter what, they cant seem to get out of this funk - Shadeen has some great responses and reflections